sutta » an » an6 » Aṅguttara Nikāya 6.60

 Idha panāvuso, ekacco puggalo pītiyā ca virāgā …pe… tatiyaṁ jhānaṁ upasampajja viharati.

-Take the case of another person who, with the fading away of rapture … enters and remains in the third absorption.
+And take a person who, with the fading away of rapture … enters and remains in the third absorption.

 So ‘lābhimhi tatiyassa jhānassā’ti saṁsaṭṭho viharati bhikkhūhi …pe…